SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 .. testcode:: implicitlyUnwrappedOptionals

    -> let possibleString: String? = "An optional string."
-   -> let forcedString: String = possibleString! // requires an exclamation mark
+   -> let forcedString: String = possibleString! // requires an exclamation point
    ---
    -> let assumedString: String! = "An implicitly unwrapped optional string."
-   -> let implicitString: String = assumedString // no need for an exclamation mark
+   -> let implicitString: String = assumedString // no need for an exclamation point

 You can think of an implicitly unwrapped optional as giving permission for the optional to be unwrapped automatically whenever it's used.
-Rather than placing an exclamation mark after the optional's name each time you use it, you place an exclamation mark after the optional's type when you declare it.
+Rather than placing an exclamation point after the optional's name each time you use it, you place an exclamation point after the optional's type when you declare it.

 .. note::

    If an implicitly unwrapped optional is ``nil`` and you try to access its wrapped value, you'll trigger a runtime error.
-   The result is exactly the same as if you place an exclamation mark after a normal optional that doesn't contain a value.
+   The result is exactly the same as if you place an exclamation point after a normal optional that doesn't contain a value.

 You can still treat an implicitly unwrapped optional like a normal optional,